-- a) Gathering all pertinent information relevant to the stated concerns from all relevant parties, including the identified student, faculty, advisors, preceptors or field instructors. - b) Recommending Status of the Student: - i) Marginal: This denotes that fact that concerns have been identified, and merit monitoring by the student's advisor(s). - ii) Probation: Probationary status allows a student to continue under certain specific criteria as determined by the SDC at a formal review.
+- a) Gathering information pertinent to the stated concerns from all relevant parties, including the identified student, faculty, advisors, preceptors or field instructors. - b) Making recommendations as to the status of the student: - Probation: Probationary status allows a student to continue under certain specific criteria as determined by the SDC at a formal review.
 Students placed on probation will receive a letter from the PD outlining the conditions of probation and the steps required to return to good standing.
-Barring any exceptional circumstances, students who do not return to good standing within the specified time frame will be dismissed from the program. - iii) Return to good standing: Once a student has successfully completed the criteria specified in the SDC Review to the satisfaction of the SDC, the Committee will recommend to the faculty body/PD and the PD will send a letter to the student indicating return to good standing. - iv) Dismissal: Students may be dismissed for a variety of reasons, including but not limited to: 1) failure to meet minimum grade standards; 2) clinical/ field failure; 3) failure to remove probation status; or 4) a professional behavior violation. - c) Formulating and Recommending Action steps:
+Barring any exceptional circumstances, students who do not return to good standing within the specified time frame will be dismissed from the program. - Return to good standing: Once a student has successfully completed the criteria specified in the SDC Review to the satisfaction of the SDC, the Committee will recommend to the faculty body/PD and the PD will send a letter to the student indicating return to good standing. - iii) Dismissal: Students may be dismissed for a variety of reasons, including but not limited to: 1) failure to meet minimum grade standards; 2) clinical/ field work failure; 3) failure to remove probationary status; and/or 4) violation of professional conduct expectations.

+c) Formulating and recommending action steps:

 The SDC will develop and recommend a plan of action to be taken to achieve stated outcomes, including the identification of responsible parties and expected dates of actions.
-This may include helping a student achieve educational objectives (e.g., remediation, use of the learning assistance center); employing alternate pathways to achieve educational objectives (e.g. extending field work hours beyond normal expectations, retaking a course); or specifying other terms for a student to remain in the program.
-The plan of action also describes the consequences for success (e.g. removal of probationary status) or failure to comply with or achieve the stated goals (e.g., probation, dismissal, or other.)
+This may include helping a student achieve educational objectives (e.g., remediation, use of the learning assistance center); employing alternate pathways to achieve educational objectives (e.g. extending field work hours beyond normal expectations, retaking a course, creating a targeted remediation course); or specifying other terms for a student to remain in the program.
+The plan of action also defines the criteria for success (e.g. performance needed to remove probationary status) or consequences of failure to achieve identified goals (e.g. progression delay, extension of probation, program dismissal).